-pxar is a command line utility to create and manipulate archives in the Proxmox File Archive Format (.pxar).
+pxar is a command line utility for creating and manipulating archives in the Proxmox File Archive Format (.pxar).
 It is inspired by casync file archive format, which caters to a similar use-case.
-The .pxar format is adapted to fulfill the specific needs of the Proxmox Backup Server, for example, efficient storage of hardlinks.
-The format is designed to reduce storage space needed on the server by achieving a high level of deduplication.
+The .pxar format is adapted to fulfill the specific needs of the Proxmox Backup Server, for example, efficient storage of hard links.
+The format is designed to reduce the required storage on the server by achieving a high level of deduplication.